-The most widespread explanation of the dinosaurs’ extinction 65 million years ago is a catastrophic meteorite impact.
+The most common explanation of the dinosaurs’ extinction 65 million years ago is a catastrophic meteorite impact.
 Estimated to have been 10 kilometres in diameter, the meteorite completely vaporised on impact.
 It gouged a 200-kilometre-wide crater on the northern Yucatan Peninsula in Mexico.
 From investigations of fossilised vegetation, scientists think it hit in July.
 The entire surface of the earth was plunged into darkness for at least three months because sunlight could not penetrate the resulting dust cloud.
 Paleontologists think all animals weighing more than about 20 kilograms perished.
 Smaller animals survived by hibernating, living underground, or living off reduced food supplies.
 Among the survivors were ancestors of modern mammals.

 Zealandia, the New Zealand continent, broke away from Gondwana about 85 million years ago.
 As it did so, the floor of the Tasman Sea formed.
 Zealandia’s drift and the spreading of the Tasman Sea floor continued for some 20 million years.